 Our Story

 Root & Branch Bodywork first opened its doors in 2022 as a humble solo massage and personal training practice in Germantown.
-Following a period of frustration and moral injury working in insurance-based physical therapy clinics, Kaitlin Frady conceptualized Root & Branch as a solution to the gaps and shortcomings she observed in conventional injury rehab and fitness spaces.
+Frustrated with the lack of focused and individualized attention she was able to offer patients while working in high-volume physical therapy clinics, Kaitlin Frady conceptualized Root & Branch as a solution to the gaps and shortcomings she observed in conventional injury rehab and fitness spaces.

 In early 2025, Root & Branch Bodywork expanded into a full bodywork and movement studio in West Mt.
 Airy, creating a space for collaboration with professional peers aligned with the studio's mission and core values.